Kyle Kulinski: Justice Democrats

-In December 2016, after the 2016 United States presidential election, Kulinski—alongside Cenk Uygur of The Young Turks, and Saikat Chakrabarti and Zack Exley of the 2016 Bernie Sanders presidential campaign—created Justice Democrats, a political action committee with the goal of supporting progressive candidates in primary elections against more moderate Democratic members of congress.
+In December 2016, after the 2016 United States presidential election, Kulinski—alongside Cenk Uygur of The Young Turks, Saikat Chakrabarti and Zack Exley of the 2016 Bernie Sanders presidential campaign—created Justice Democrats, a political action committee with the goal of supporting progressive candidates in primary elections against more moderate Democratic members of congress.
 Uygur and Kulinski resigned from the group in late 2017.
 Since leaving, Kulinski has expressed disapproval with the Justice Democrats' political strategy, and has criticized congresspeople aligned with the Justice Democrats for not withholding their votes from House Speaker Nancy Pelosi in exchange for a House vote on Medicare for All.

 Krystal Kyle & Friends

 On January 1, 2021, Kulinski and Krystal Ball started a podcast titled Krystal Kyle & Friends, where they are both co-hosts.
-Notable podcast guests have included Jordan Peterson, Russell Brand, Noam Chomsky, Thomas Frank, Glenn Greenwald, Carl Hart, Justin Jackson, Bernie Sanders, Matt Taibbi, Nina Turner, Cornel West, Marianne Williamson, Richard D. Wolff, Vaush, and Andrew Yang.
+Notable podcast guests have included Jordan Peterson, Russell Brand, Noam Chomsky, Thomas Frank, Glenn Greenwald, Carl Hart, Justin Jackson, Bernie Sanders, Matt Taibbi, Nina Turner, Cornel West, Marianne Williamson, Richard D. Wolff, Vaush and Andrew Yang.

 Views

 Kulinski is cited as a progressive commentator.
 Kulinski has been noted by The Hill for his commentary regarding various presidential candidates, including Bernie Sanders, Joe Biden and Hillary Clinton.

-He has described himself as a social democrat, agnostic atheist, secular humanist and an "international centrist".
+He has described himself as a social democrat, left-libertarian, agnostic atheist, secular humanist and an "international centrist".
 Kulinski advocates single-payer healthcare, free tuition at public colleges and universities, a federal living wage, reduction in military spending, military non-interventionism, abolition of capital punishment, infrastructure spending, the legalization of euthanasia, and the legalization, regulation, and taxation of drugs and prostitution.
-Kulinski is envious of the various economic policies and practices that have been implemented in Scandinavian countries through the Nordic model.
+Kulinski has praised the Nordic model implemented in Scandinavian countries.

 In Bridgewater State University's journal The Graduate Review, Kulinski has been described as one of the "new organic intellectuals of YouTube."
-Brock University's student paper The Brock Press states that Kulinksi's shows proved "to be excellent pipelines for impressionable right-wingers to hear from the other side of the aisle in a rhetorical manner that appeals to them".
+Brock University's student paper The Brock Press states that Kulinski's shows proved "to be excellent pipelines for impressionable right-wingers to hear from the other side of the aisle in a rhetorical manner that appeals to them".